 The exocrine component is composed of lobular units of acini, which discharge their secretions into progressively larger ducts that finally merge into the main pancreatic duct, which ends in duodenum.
 The pyramidal-shaped acinar cells are filled with eosinophilic zymogen granules.

 The islets of Langerhans, which constitute 1-2% of the cell mass in the adult pancreas, represent the endocrine component of the pancreas.
 The islets are round, compact structures that are highly vascularized with sparse connective tissue.
 The main cell types in the islets are beta cells - responsible for insulin production, alpha cells - responsible for glucagon secretion, delta cells - responsible for somatostatin secretion and PP cells - the pancreatic polypeptide secreting cells.

-Here, the protein-coding genes expressed in the pancreas are described and characterized, together with examples of immunohistochemically stained tissue sections that visualize protein expression patterns of proteins that correspond to genes with elevated expression in the pancreas.
+Here, the protein-coding genes expressed in pancreas are described and characterized, together with examples of immunohistochemically stained tissue sections that visualize corresponding protein expression patterns of genes with elevated expression in pancreas.

 Relevant links and publications

 Uhlén M et al, 2015.
 Tissue-based map of the human proteome.
 Science